zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

     logging.
 -   Fix bad error message when selected host connection doesn't have a valid CES URL.
--   Fix a bug in GetReleaseTaskList.
+-   Fixed a bug in GetReleaseTaskList.
 -   Pre-populate help text in request field.

 ### Version 1.0.2